LintangWisesa/Tamiya-Androino-1.0/README.md

 ### **4. Have Fun!** :joy:
 - After uploading process is done, reconnect TX & RX from Bluetooth module to RX & TX on Arduino board then restart it.
-- Open Blueterm App, then connect to your Bluetooth module.
+- Open LIN Bluetooth SPP App or Blueterm App, then connect to your Bluetooth module.
 If the Bluetooth module asks for a password, by default it's __'1234'__ (except you have changed it!).
 - Here are the simple rules in Tamiya Androino 1.0 project:
   - It will __stop__ when we send __'0'__
   - It will **go backward** when we send __'1'__